enatsek/Debian-Ubuntu/Apache2ndEd.md

 #### 2.2.5.
 HTTP to HTTPS Redirection

-Our site works as HTTPS, but there is one some more work to do.
+Our site works as HTTPS, but there is one more work to do.

 Whenever someone tries to connect to https://386387.xyz, they meet our HTTPS site.
 But if someone tries to connect to https://386387.xyz, they get to our plain HTTP site.